tomrunia/PyTorchWavelets/README.md

 # Continuous Wavelet Transforms in PyTorch

 This is a PyTorch implementation for the wavelet analysis outlined in [Torrence and Compo (BAMS, 1998)](http://paos.colorado.edu/research/wavelets/).
-The code build upon the excellent [implementation](https://github.com/aaren/wavelets/) of Aaron O'Leary by adding a PyTorch filter bank wrapper to enable fast convolution on the GPU.
+The code builds upon the excellent [implementation](https://github.com/aaren/wavelets/) of Aaron O'Leary by adding a PyTorch filter bank wrapper to enable fast convolution on the GPU.
 Specifically, the code was written to speed-up the CWT computation for a large number of 1D signals and relies on `torch.nn.Conv1d` for convolution.

 ![PyTorch Wavelets](/assets/scalogram_comparison.png "Scalogram Comparison")

-### Usage ###
+## Usage

 In addition to the PyTorch implementation defined in `WaveletTransformTorch` the original SciPy version is also included in `WaveletTransform` for completeness.
-As the GPU implementation highly benefits from parallelization the `cwt` and `power` methods expect signal batches of shape `[num_signals,signal_length]` instead of individual signals.
+As the GPU implementation highly benefits from parallelization, the `cwt` and `power` methods expect signal batches of shape `[num_signals,signal_length]` instead of individual signals.

 ```python
 import numpy as np